proj4php/proj4php/README.md

 ## Developping

-Fill free to fork us and submit your changes !
+Feel free to fork us and submit your changes!